top of page

 What does this mean for your child who did not age out in the 2022 – 2023 school year?

 If you have a child who receives special education but did not yet age out of the system, this is still significant to you!
 Your child will be allowed to attend a public high school through his or her 22nd birthday.
-Moving forward, students will not have to re-enroll after they turn 21, but rather, they will automatically have the abilty to remain enrolled until their 22nd birthday.
+Moving forward, students will not have to re-enroll after they turn 21, but rather, they will automatically have the ability to remain enrolled until their 22nd birthday.
+While this decision is under appeal, your student is still entitled to an education until their 22nd birthday.

 If you have any questions about this process or if you need any assistance with any educational issue, contact Extraordinary Law for a consultation today!